BrummieQuinn/furniture-store-website/README.md

 As you can see from the repository, I am currently working on the same site with **CSS Flexbox**

-I will attempt apply what I learn going forward to this project.
+I will attempt applying what I learn going forward, to this project.